euc-dev/ws1-sdk-intelligence/README.md

 This repo is structured to feed into the developer.omnissa.com Developer Portal via the [](https://github.com/euc-dev/euc-dev.github.io) repo using MkDocs published by GitHub Pages.
 All documentation should be created in MarkDown format with the capabilities of MkDocs and the Material theme in mind.Only pages within the `/docs` folder should be modified within this repo.

-This folder will be integrated into the [developer portal repo](https://github.com/euc-dev/euc-dev.github.io) when built using a GitHub Action.
+This folder will be integrated into the [Omnissa Developer Portal repo](https://github.com/euc-dev/euc-dev.github.io) using GitHub Submodules.
+These pages will then be integrated into the Omnissa Developer Portal using a GitHub Action to build the GitHub Pages site.

 ## Downloads

-By downloading, installing, or using the Software, you agree to be bound by the terms of Omnissa’s Software Development Kit License Agreement unless there is a different license provided in or specifically referenced by the downloaded file or package.
-If you disagree with any terms of the agreement, then do not use the Software.
+Omnissa provides this Software Development Kit (the “Software”) to you subject to the following terms and conditions.
+By downloading, installing, or using the Software, you agree to be bound by the terms of [SDK License Agreement](https://static.omnissa.com/sites/default/files/omnissa-sdk-agreement.pdf).
+If you disagree with any of the terms, then do not use the Software.

+For additional information, please visit the [Omnissa Legal Center](https://www.omnissa.com/legal-center/).

 ## License